andrea-berardi/sorting-algorithms/README.md

 The following pictures show the performance of the algorithms.

-The `X` axis represents dimensions of the arrays that the algorithms sort.
+The `X` axis represents the dimensions of the arrays that the algorithms sort.

 The `Y` axis represents the time it took to sort a particular array.
 It is calculated using C's `clock()` function, provided by the `time.h` library.